Publications

 - Policy Briefs: [Article on VoxChina][Article on VoxDev]

-- Featured in World Trade Report 2018, World Development Report 2020, J-PAL, World Bank Blog, Luohan Academy
+- Featured in World Trade Report 2018, World Development Report 2020, J-PAL, AEA Research Highlight, World Bank Blog, Luohan Academy

 - [Paper Summary in Chinese]